air-con/task-manager/README.md

 - Python 3.8+
 - Docker (optional, for containerized deployment)
-- A Feishu account with permissions to create Apps and Bitables.
+- A Supabase account (free tier is sufficient to start).

 ### 2. Installation